 The Fund seeks to achieve long-term capital growth.
-The Fund will invest either directly, or through securities of other investment funds, in equity and fixed income securities of a variety of Canadian, U.S. and international issuers.
-The Fund's asset class weightings generally range between 70%-90% in equity securities and 10%-30% in fixed income securities.
+The Fund will primarily invest either directly, or through securities of other investment funds, in equity securities of a variety of Canadian, U.S. and international issuers.
+The Fund's asset class weightings generally are between 90-100% in equity securities and 0-10% in fixed income securities.
+The Fund's approach to investment selection is growth driven.